Ijaymoira/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints addition of 128 plus value stored in environmental variable
+prints the result of power divided by divide plus new line